 - whether you can live normally between games

 This is why we usually separate short service trips from longer living trips.
-Our monthly furnished apartment vs hotel cost breakdown explains the same pattern for 30-night stays in normal CDMX demand.
-World Cup dates do not remove that logic; they make verification more important.
+The same pattern applies in normal CDMX demand.
+World Cup dates do not remove that logic; they make it more important to verify.

 - you do not want to coordinate cleaning, laundry, or building access